sparkflows/writing-new-node/README.md

-# writing-new-node
+# Overview

+Sparkflows allows you to write your own Node/Operator in Spark/Java/Scala and plug them into Sparkflows.
+They appear within the Sparkflows library and users and easily use them.

-This repository contains a sample Node based on which new nodes can be created.
-This Node can be placed in the sparkflows web server and executed.
+This repository contains a few sample Nodes based on which new nodes can be created.
+The jar file of the code can be placed in Sparkflows, workflows built and executed as a Spark Job.

 For more examples on nodes in Sparkflows, refer: